Trees and hedges are really important to the character of Lambeth.

 Anyone proposing to cut down or carry out work to a tree in a conservation area is required to give us six weeks prior notice.

-You can apply for consent to carry out work to trees within a Conservation Area using the Tree works application form:
+For consent to carry out work to trees within a conservation area you should apply online or download an application form:

 There is no fee involved for applications to carry out work on trees.